Ranveersingh1113/personality_assessment_app/README.md

 2. Vector database searches for relevant quality definitions
 3. LLM analyzes observations against reference data
 4. System outputs structured assessment with reasoning
+5. **NEW**: Duplicate check for same-day assessments
+6. **NEW**: User choice for handling duplicates (replace/append/cancel)
+7. **NEW**: Results are stored in structured CSV format
-5. Results are saved and can be exported
+8. Results can be exported and viewed in the Stored Assessments tab

 ## 📈 Performance